gvwilson/sensibleadventures/iffy/iffy.md

 A single swipe of his hand
-enlarged a top-down display of the front of the mansion just as the hulking warbot fire another micro-missile at the swarm of robotic swarming around it.
+enlarged a top-down display of the front of the mansion just as the hulking warbot fire another micro-missile at the pack of sentries swarming it.
 Shriek---*crack!*
 The explosion threw a shattered sentry twenty meters.
 The G-80 pivoted on its treads,